frankhan12345/mhsample-in-R/README.md

 # mhsample-in-R
-Metropolis-Hastings sample in R. Just like the `mhsample` in MATLAB.
+Metropolis-Hastings sampling in R. Just like the `mhsample` in MATLAB.

 The `mhsample` function is in the file `mhsample.R`.